-The reference index, JPMorgan ESG Asia Credit Index TR USD index, is not a specific index designated as a reference benchmark to determine whether the Sub-Fund meets the sustainable investment objective, as the Sub-Investment Manager considers that the sustainability indicators and other measures monitoring the attainment of the sustainable investment objective are a more appropriate reference.
-Thus, JPMorgan ESG Asia Credit Index TR USD index is used as a benchmark for performance comparison purposes only and not as a reference benchmark for SFDR purposes.
+Reference benchmarks are indexes to measure whether the financial The reference index, JPMorgan ESG Asia Credit Index TR USD index, is not a specific index designated as a reference benchmark to determine whether the Sub-Fund meets the sustainable investment objective, as the Sub-Investment Manager considers that the sustainability indicators and other measures monitoring the attainment of the sustainable investment objective are a more appropriate reference.
+Thus, JPMorgan ESG Asia Credit Index TR USD index is used as a benchmark product attains the sustainable investment objective.

+for performance comparison purposes only and not as a reference benchmark for SFDR purposes.

 How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
-N/A